aselbaydavletova/29jule/test.md

 new python code

-i am young junior and i want more money
+i am old senior and i want more millions